jennapederson/cli-crash-course/02_getting_started.md

 On Nitrous.io, you will already be set up to use the Bash shell.

 On a Mac, you should have already looked at the setup and made sure you are using the Bash shell.
 If not, go there now.

+## What is ~, ., and ..?

+There are a few characters we need to know before we go into more detail.
+These represent shortcuts to locations.

+### The tilde: ~

+The tilde is a shortcut representing your home directory.
+If you use it in a command, it will expand the path for you automatically.
+For example: ~/is_cool would expand to /Users/jennapederson/is_cool.

+### A single period: .

+The single period represents your current working directory.
+You will commonly see this when executing a script from the current working directory.
+For example: ./script.sh.
+We’ll cover this in more detail in a future section.

+### A double period: ..

+The double period represents the parent directory.
+You’ll use this momentarily when changing directories.
+For example: cd ../somewhere_else_in_the_parent_directory

 Back: [Intro](01_intro.md)
 Forward: [Basics of the Bash Shell](03_bash_basics.md)